mvolkmann/blog/src/swift/CloudKit.md

 ## Overview

 CloudKit is an Apple cloud-based database solution that is similar to Firebase.
+It provides a generous amount of free storage.
-Using it requires an Apple Developer account.
+Using CloudKit requires an Apple Developer account.

 CloudKit supports three kinds of databases.

 - Public is for databases that are shared between all users of an application.
 - Private is for databases that are only for the current user of an application.
+  The space used counts against the iCloud limit of each user.
 - Shared is for databases that are shared between multiple ???.

 A database has a collection of "record types"